NelsonAPenn/todos/README.md

   - change the paths in `node.rs` to your home folder
   - build the project with `cargo build --release`
   - copy the release-built executable to `/usr/local/bin`.
-  - if you are installing this for the first time: `~/.todos < echo "[]"`.
+  - if you are installing this for the first time: `echo "[]" > ~/.todos`.
 If you're updating, skip this step (until I change the directory structure)

 ## Types of Nodes